paulio11/Co-op-Today-React/README.md

 # Co-op Today V2

-The second iteration of to-do and scheduling application, now completely rebuilt with the power of React.
+The second iteration of my to-do and scheduling application, now completely rebuilt with the power of React.

 Using Google's Firebase to provide: